France to pass gay marriage, adoption law

 A debate on gay rights might also draw some attention away from the economic woes weighing on his popularity.

-Still, there is certain to be opposition from conservatives and practising Catholics.
+Still, there is certain to be opposition from conservatives and practicing Catholics.

 "We are convinced that young people's development requires the presence of a mother and a father," said Thierry Vidor, head of the Familles de France umbrella group, which represents some 70,000 families, and campaigns for traditional family rights.